 I'm starting to think that Bucky must have a tracer planted on him that allows Captain America to track down these hidden enclaves of enemy combatants.
 That's the only possible use I can think of for a sidekick who's only contribution to the war is to get captured every month...

+- Daphne Blake from Scooby-Doo.
 She is known to often fall into traps, be kidnapped by the villain, or anger the villain in some way.
-Her nickname in the original Scooby-Doo, Where Are You? series was "Danger-prone Daphne".
+Her nickname in the original Scooby-Doo, Where Are You! series was "Danger-prone Daphne".

-The first live action film played with the concept and had Daphne pick up martial arts skillsand become generally more useful after the gang broke up as a direct result of being called out for being the Distressed Damsel.
+- The first live-action film played with the concept and had Daphne pick up martial arts skills and become generally more useful after the gang broke up as a direct result of being called out for being the Damsel in Distress.
 In virtually all Scooby Doo series and films since then, Daphne has been portrayed as a MacGyver with her makeup kit and accessories.
-Her martial-arts skills from the live action film carry over to the animated film Scooby-Doo and the Samurai Sword, where she arguably has a Crowning Moment of Awesome when she fights in the arena.
+Her martial-arts skills from the live action film carry over to the animated film Scooby-Doo! and the Samurai Sword, where she arguably has a Moment of Awesome when she fights in the arena.

-The other girl's name is Frieda.
+- Frieda.
 Her role in the cartoon was downplayed after giving Virgil a guy best friend instead of letting her be the best friend.
-She was replaced by Richie Foley, who is basically her except male and blonde - according to Word Of God, he's also gay.
+She was replaced by Richie Foley, who is basically her except male and blonde - according to Word of God, he's also gay.
 On the other hand, Richie also falls into this category in the sense that he's always getting kidnapped and his help is mostly ineffectual except for a few episodes.
 His ineffectualness begins in episode 1 when he tries to protect Frieda from Hotstreak and gets his shirt burned to a cinder, and he is first kidnapped in the episode "Sons of the Fathers" by Ebon.
 After that, he becomes a mind-slave twice and is kidnapped at least three more times.
-However, since he's a male, people love him, even if they're outside of the age group that he was created to appeal to.
-So he's more of a Damsel Bumblebee than Damsel Scrappy.
 That, and the fact that Richie gets super powers of his own later on, so he's actually able to help out more in combat and rescues Virgil a few times.

-Sentinel Prime is an unusual male (not to mention giant alien robot) example.
-Most of his time onscreen involves him getting into some scrape or another and having the long-suffering Optimus get him out.
+- Sentinel Prime is an unusual male (not to mention giant alien robot) example.
+Most of his time onscreen involves him getting into some scrape or another, usually thanks to his massive stupidity, and having the long-suffering Optimus get him out.
 It seems the only thing that keeps Optimus from abandoning him is a sense of guilt about their shared past and perhaps some level of fondness for his old Academy-mate.